Edited January 23, 2022, with updated information provided to me by a Lerat cousin.

 This past year I decided to try searching Treaty annuity records to see if I can find more information on this part of my family.
 What a treasure trove!
 Although limited in their capacity, I discovered so much which hadn’t known before 2019.

-Only a portion of Treaty annuity records have been digitized, till 1909, and there is still leg-work required to go through the microfilm to locate the right reserve.
+Only a portion of Treaty annuity records have been digitized, from 1974 to 1909, and there is still leg-work required to go through the microfilm to locate the right reserve.
+As of January 23rd, 2022, I have created indexes to make less work for researchers.

 I’ve had a suspicion that this was the case but had no proof to confirm.
 It does account for the name changes in census records as well as for the gap between my grandfather Napoleon Pelletier (1905-1985) and his brother Robert Louis Pelletier (1915-2001).